JackKrueckeberg/CS307TeamCodeBase/ProjectCharter.md

 ----
 #### Project Delieverables:

-The management team and the development team at _Find Your Home_ visualizes the web application as one that offers the following features within:
+The management team and the development team at _Find Your Home_ visualizes the web application as one that assists users in finding the right city for the through the following features:

 * A User authentication system that lets a user create, sign-in, and sign-out of an account that stores their favorite cities.
-* Availability to browse for cities based on crime rate, and filter them accordingly
 * Availability to browse for a place to live based on as many or as little filters that selected
-* Data on car dependecy and walkability as well as available parks and other health and wellness resources
 * A backend server that stores all the information for places to be generated from
 * A Easy-to-use User-interface that is both fully-functional and appealing

-We plan to either utilize the ASP.NET Framework along with C# or React with NodeJS to generate this web application.